Just-SM/ADL/README.md

 In particular, I am interested in painting.
 Imagine painting something and then finding out which style, years, school, or authors it is most similar to.

 ### Model and Techniques 🔧
-The current plan is to train/fine-tune CNN with Contrast learning techniques to create an Image encoder.
-Later, some locality approximation algorithms will be used to optimize search and clustering.
+The current plan is to fine-tune CNN with Contrast learning techniques to create an Image encoder.
+Later, NN algorithm is used to search for similar paintings.
+Final results of clarification resolved by majority voting of neighbors.

 ### Data 💾
 Data will be collected (scrapped) from the [Web Gallery of Art](https://www.wga.hu/index.html), which has approximately 50,000 art pieces and 6,000 authors.
 Of course, some additional sources might be considered.